Capillary/ecom-api-document/source/includes/_order.md

 ## Get Order Lineitem Details

-Retrieves the details of a specific order line item.
+Retrieves the details line items of a specific order.